stephaniecrocker91/simplywellness/README.md

 ### Current features

 *   Navigation bar directing to pages.
-*   Pages
+*   Pages: Homepage

     *   Homepage: Introduction to website
     *   Our services Page: Hyperlinks to different services on the page, "Back to top" hyperlink under every service section.
     *   Contact Us Page: Containing a contact us form when the user must provide contact details, and can _optionally_ tick the services of interest.

 *   Social Media links: Facebook, Instagram, Linekdin